|

 Begin the scanning process to find deleted files with the Recover button

-Choose the recoverable files you want to restore and click Recover
+Select the files that you want to retrieve and click the Recover button again to restore the data

 For Windows, if you deleted the PDB file using the Delete key or right-click > Delete command, then you should be able to find it in the Recycle Bin.
 On Mac, deleted X files are moved to the Trash before being deleted permanently.
 If your file is not present in either of these tools, you’ll need to utilize a free data recovery program.